pudly/schmopera-hugo/content/articles/les-delices-presents-song-of-orpheus-the-music-speaks-for-itself.md

 youtube_url = ""

 +++
 _Song of Orpheus_ is the newest steaming program by the Cleveland-based [Les Délices](https://www.lesdelices.org/).
 It revels in the enduring myth, one that continues to be visited over the centuries by composers across the musical spectrum.
+The music is beautiful and speaks for itself.
+French Baroque rarities by Rameau, Dandrieu and Courbois dance with subdued, exuberant and often tremulous elegance around the legend of Orpheus and Eurydice.

 The program opens with a new, yes new, trio sonata "By much love betray'd" by composer Jonathan Woody, its title derived from John Dryden's translation of Virgil's _Georgics_.
 Seeped in the baroque tradition, it is essentially a tone poem in three-parts, a work clearly evoking the pivotal moments in the life of Orpheus: receiving the lyre from Apollo, his fateful turn to gaze upon Eurydice in the underworld and finally his death by the Maenads.
 On-screen titles for each part make it easy to follow.